Development Cost Charges

 • Vehicles and equipment

-With a new bylaw coming into effect June 13, 2022, how are in-stream applications affected?
+When a new bylaw coming into effect, how are in-stream applications affected?

-The new DCC rates came into force immediately after the Development Cost Charge Bylaw was adopted by Council on June 13, 2022.
+The new DCC rates come into force immediately after the Development Cost Charge Bylaw is adopted by Council.
 However, the Local Government Act provides special protection from rate increases for development applications that are submitted prior to the adoption date.
-In-stream protection applies to complete building permit and subdivision applications that were received prior to the adoption of the new DCC Bylaw on June 13, 2022.
+In-stream protection applies to complete building permit and subdivision applications that were received prior to the adoption of the new DCC Bylaw.
 Protection is also extended to complete rezoning and development permit applications that were submitted prior to the adoption of the new DCC Bylaw.
 The previous DCC rates will apply to any developments which receive final subdivision or building permit approval within 12 months of the adoption of the Bylaw.
-Therefore, if an application meets the required criteria of being submitted prior to the adoption of the new DCC Bylaw, it is provided protection from DCC rate increases until June 13, 2023 if final subdivision approval or building permit is obtained.
+Therefore, if an application meets the required criteria of being submitted prior to the adoption of the new DCC Bylaw, it is provided protection from DCC rate increases until the date of bylaw adoptions if final subdivision approval or building permit is obtained.

 Are there any other charges I should be aware of?